Online reputation management guide for small businesses

 Consider the impact on your business:

-• Revenue: A single negative review left unaddressed can turn away potential customers
+- Revenue.
+A single negative review left unaddressed can turn away potential customers

 For small businesses, reputation carries extra weight.
 You don't have the brand recognition of larger competitors, so reviews and word of mouth do more of the heavy lifting.
+Understanding how to compete with large retailers can help you make the most of these advantages.

 How to monitor your online reputation